-List below (in as much detail as possible) the requirements already completed towards the degree.
-Also attach a letter from your advisor or the chairperson of your supervisory committee documenting your current status in work toward the degree.
+List below (in as much detail as possible) the requirements already completed towards the degree or area of expertise.
+Also attach a letter from your advisor or the chairperson of your supervisory committee documenting your current status in work toward your academic goal.

-List below any additional requirements that will have been completed by the time the leave is taken (assuming the leave is grated for the period requested).
+List below any additional requirements that will have been completed by the time the leave is taken (assuming the leave is granted for the period requested).

 List below (in detail) those requirements which you expect to complete during the leave.